 If the conduction via the slow pathway is sufficiently slow, the other pathway might have enough time to recover and enable re-entry

 In real life this would mean incessant tachycardia and fortunately it is rare.
-The common mode of initiation of tachycardia when this sort of substrate is present is by premature impulses – which cause functional blocks and re-entry.
+The common mode of initiation of tachycardia when this sort of substrate is present by creating a functional unidirectional block and presence of premature impulses.

 Lets look at this in detail as this is a very important concept for arrhythmia initiation which we can also use in the EP lab.